kaushiksheel/realtime-code-editor/README.md

 ## Introduction

 The Realtime Code Editor is a web-based code editor that allows multiple users to edit the same codebase simultaneously in realtime.
 It is built with React.js, Node.js, Socket.IO, and Tailwind CSS.
-You can find the source code for the project on GitHub at https://github.com/Devil5614737/realtime-code-editor and a live demo is available at https://musical-khapse-5244f7.netlify.app/.
+You can find the Live Demo  at https://musical-khapse-5244f7.netlify.app/.

 ## Features

 - Collaborative editing: Multiple users can edit the same codebase at the same time and see each other's changes in realtime.
 - Syntax highlighting: The editor supports syntax highlighting for multiple programming languages.
-- File management: Users can create, rename, and delete files and directories within the codebase.
 - Live preview: Changes to the code are reflected in a live preview window.
+-Supports mulitiple languages

 ## Installation